 Top 5 FPS Mechanics

-Most FPS games are all about the guns and being able to aim them.
+Most FPS games are all about the guns and being able to aim with them.
 Aiming is where it all starts.
 Most seasoned FPS players will agree that the most challenging thing for new players is finding a target and holding it in their crosshairs long enough to line up a shot with consecutive hits.

 As you might expect, moving around in an FPS game is essential.
 It can be the difference between life and death to get from Point A to Point B as quickly as possible.